 - Supervisors fail to monitor workers and their actions

-- Equipment has not been properly maintained
+- Equipment has not been adequately maintained

 - Navigation has not been done correctly

 Not every accident is preventable, but most can be traced back to some failure on the part of those people responsible for the safe operation of the ship.
-When just one of these things is overlooked, it can spell disaster and people can get hurt.
+When just one of these things is overlooked, it can spell disaster, and people can get hurt.

-Common Injuries aboard Tankers
+Common Injuries Aboard Tankers

 Examples of Tanker Accidents

-No one was injured, but the ship was totally stranded and required great effort to rescue.
+No one was injured, but the ship was stranded and required significant effort to rescue.
 This incident demonstrates that negligence, although often to blame, is not always the cause of a tanker accident.
-Sometimes natural occurrences are send ships swinging off course and into danger.
+Sometimes natural occurrences send ships swinging off course and into danger.

 The investigation of the accident found that the cause of the fire was an electrical short circuit.
-Proper electrical maintenance could have prevented the fire and the need for rescue, as well as the damage to the vessel.
+Proper electrical maintenance could have prevented the fire, the need for rescue, and the damage to the vessel.
 Although no one was injured, the incident was expensive.

-Your Rights to Compensation
+Rights to Compensation After a Tanker Accident

-As a seaman on one of these ships you are protected by maritime laws so that you can receive compensation if you are injured.
+As a seaman on one of these ships, you are protected by maritime and can receive compensation if you are injured.
 If you are killed on the job, your dependents may also have the right to receive compensation.

-Contact a qualified and experienced maritime lawyer if you think you have not been adequately compensated for a tanker accident or injury.
+Contact a qualified and experienced maritime lawyer if you have not been adequately compensated for a tanker accident or injury.
 An attorney working in maritime law can help you determine which laws cover you and can help you make a claim and get the appropriate amount of compensation.